grzesiek-galezowski/tdd-ebook/manuscript/140_Triangulation.md

 The last thing I need to say before we begin is that for the sake of this exercise, we focus only on the valid input (e.g. we assume we won't get inputs such as "AAAA", or "abc" or "ZXVN").
 Of course, in a real projects invalid input cases should be specified as well.

-Time to start with the first Statement.
+Time for the first Statement.
 For starters, I'm going to specify the case of empty input that results in all segments turned off:

 ```csharp
 [Theory]